ThreeDee-GmbH/ue5-style-guide/README.md

 <a name="structure-developers"></a>
 ### 2.3 Only Use Developers Folder For Strictly Local Files

-@TODO: Add reference to source control guidelines where and if appropriate

-When properly using source control and task branches there should be no need to put any project related files in the Developers folder.
+When properly using source control and [task branches](#scm-branches-tasks) there should be no need to put any project related files in the Developers folder.
 For this reason the Developers folder should be ignored for every project and never be submitted to source control.

 If a team member wishes to put assets under source control which are not yet ready to be integrated into the main project, they can do so safely on the respective task branch.
 If any such assets are needed repetitively across different branches, e.g. for Debugging/Testing purposes, it should be considered to properly add them to the main project in a secure way.
 In the meantime the assets in question can be shared between team members and branches by shelving them in source control.